 Tents for people who like summits.

-Best Luxury Expedition Tent: None of Heimplanet’s tents come with poles.
+None of Heimplanet’s tents come with poles.
 That may seem strange, but the inflatable, geometric support system actually proves more stable than many pole layouts.
-Rather than multiple layers of mesh, rainfly and poles, the entire three-layer system of inner tent, weather guard and supports is integrated, so you can just unpack and pump it up.
+Rather than multiple layers of mesh, rainfly and poles, the entire three-layer system of inner tent, weather guard and supports are integrated, so you can just unpack and pump it up.
 Both layers feature best-in-class waterproofing and breathability, so you’ll stay comfortable wherever you decide to bed down.

 The North Face Bastion 4

-Best Tent for Extreme Weather: You’re mostly likely to find the new Bastion 4 in its natural habitat: 17,000 feet up Denali or other remote high altitude camps around the world.
-With fabric, poles and stake lines tested to -60 degrees Fahrenheit (we don’t recommend trying to recreate that), it’s built to withstand Mother Nature’s very worst.
-Oversized pole guides and guy lines are glove friendly so you don’t have worry about frostbite when getting camp up and running in a blizzard.
-This isn’t your average weekend warrior tent, and is probably overkill for most campers.
+You’re mostly likely to find the new Bastion 4 in its natural habitat: 17,000 feet up Denali.
+With fabric, poles and stake lines tested to -60 degrees Fahrenheit (don’t try to recreate that), it’s built to withstand Mother Nature’s very worst.
+Its oversized pole guides and guy lines are glove-friendly, so you don’t have worry about frostbite when getting camp up and running in a blizzard.
+This isn’t your average weekend-warrior tent; it’s probably overkill for most campers.

 The Hilleberg tunnel tent is a standard in high-alpine trekking and winter mountaineering for good reason.
 The double-wall design minimizes condensation and the tunnel shape helps it withstand strong winds and storms.
 In a pinch, the outer section of the tent can also be set up on its own to act as a rain shelter when things get ugly.